RAISING YOUR MIND TO AN ADULT LEVEL

-Gives good moral character in re: statutory law (not divine law).
+Gives a strict moral character in re: statutory law (not divine law).
 Natives are rule-bound emotionally - usually from having survived major childhood trauma.

 All yoga involving the Moon give a tendency to project one's feelings upon others.
 This native projects their feelings of oppression, restriction, scarcity, poverty, exposure, lack of trust and emotional abandonment upon others.

 The conformist rigidity and emotional coldness of Nishturabashi yoga is however much heated and energized in rashi of Mangala.
 This yoga in either Mesha or Vrizchika may attempt to regulate conditions of birth, explosion, invention, innovation, war, human sexuality, hidden resources, catastrophic force, or tantric transformation.
 In either Mesha or Vrischika, expect conditions of great urgency combined with great emotional resistance.

 Nishturabashi yoga in Mesha or Vrizchika can be very challenging to the personality development; yet the native is often financially privileged.